This blog may contain affiliate links. Read our disclosure policy for more info.

 12. Meet the locals

 And by locals, we mean sheep.
-Yes, sheep.
-Radium Hot Springs is famously home to the Rocky Mountain Bighorn Sheep.
-Tourists are often lucky to catch a glimpse of these amazing creatures, distinguished by their large, curled horns.
+Yes, sheep!
+Radium Hot Springs is famously home to the Rocky Mountain Bighorn Sheep, who make themselves at home pretty much anywhere!
+If you’re spending any amount of time here in Radium, chances are you’ll catch a glimpse of these amazing creatures, distinguished by their large, curled horns.

-It is common to see them both in and around the village, and along the highway leaving Radium.
+It is common to see them both in and around town, and along the highway leaving Radium.
 If you do see these magnificent animals, snapping pictures is okay, but make sure you say your hellos from a distance!
-While they may seem tame, they are still wild animals, so caution is required.
+While they may seem tame, they are still wild animals, so it’s best to be cautious.

 13. Enjoy a few beach days

-Radium Hot Springs enjoys warm, dry summers, and so a day at the lake is an absolute must!
-Well, maybe a few days!
+Radium Hot Springs enjoys warm, dry summers, and so if you’re around at this time of year, a day at the lake is an absolute must!
+On second thought, maybe a few days…

-Columbia Lake is a little farther south, and has the title of the largest warm water lake in the East Kootenay region – in the summer it is a warm 18°C!
+Columbia Lake is a little farther south, and has the title of the largest warm water lake in the East Kootenay region – in the summer it’s a soothing 18 °C!
+It’s also really popular for windsurfing, canoeing, and kayaking, with 3 km (1.8 mi) of undeveloped beach area, perfect for sitting back and appreciating all the beautiful nature around you.

 14. Book a tubing/wakeboarding tour

-If renting your own boat sounds a little stressful you can also book this Airbnb experience with our Airbnb host named Mike.
-That way you can relax while someone else does all the hard work.
+If renting out your own boat sounds a little stressful, you can also book this Airbnb experience with our Airbnb host named Mike.
+That way you can simply sit back and relax while someone else does all the heavy lifting – not a bad deal!

-He has a beautiful ski boat and their experience costs only $200 per person for 4 hours of fun on Columbia Lake.
-The boat is much nicer than the rentals and you won’t need a designated driver or need to rent extra equipment for wakeboarding and tubing.
+Mike has a beautiful ski boat that’s much nicer than the rentals you’d typically find, and you won’t need a designated driver or need to rent extra equipment for wakeboarding and tubing.
+There’s also a cooler on board which you can stock up with your own drinks and snacks – how neat!

-Because the tour is on Airbnb Experience it’s much cheaper than you’d expect to pay elsewhere.
+Because the tour is on Airbnb Experience, it’s also much cheaper than you’d expect to pay elsewhere.
 The best part?
-You only need two people to book the tour.
+You only need two people to book the tour, but can have up to 9 people for the exact same price – the more the merrier.

 15. Stay in a cute cabin